howerj/bit-serial/readme.md

 different version made with 7400 series logic gates
 <https://www.bigmessowires.com/nibbler/>.

-# Project Goals

-* [x] Map out a viable instruction set
-* [x] Make a toolchain for the system
-* [x] Make a simulator for the system
-* [x] Implement the system on an FPGA
-  * [x] Implement the CPU
-  * [x] Implement a memory and peripheral interface
-  * [ ] Add a counter/timer peripheral
-  * [ ] Make peripherals optional
-* [x] Create a tiny test program
-* [x] Verify program works in hardware
-* [ ] Implement a tiny Forth on the CPU
-  * [x] Implement stack based virtual machine
-  * [x] Implement basic words
-  * [ ] Implement REPL
-  * [ ] Create a unit test framework to test each word on target
-* [ ] Use in other VHDL projects
-  * [ ] As a low speed UART (Bit-Banged)
-  * [ ] As a VT100 interface for a VGA Text Terminal in a CGA graphics card

-# Notes

-* The documentation contains a state-machine diagram, a timing diagram, instruction set listing, and register map.
-A block diagram explaining the CPU in more detail using higher level blocks (like shift-registers, adders, gates, flip flops) would help in analyzing and understanding the CPU architecture).
-* Two of these cores could be hooked up to one Dual Port block RAM.
-This is another intention and goal of the device, this allows one FPGA based application (say a text terminal) to share memory with one BCPU core.
-* A bit-parallel (or...a normal) version of this CPU could be made if software compatibility is desired but the design proves to be too slow, this would of course be bigger, and some instructions may be difficult to implement (the shift/rotates).
-* Variable cycle states should have been used, FETCH could be 4/5 cycles, INDIRECT could be 12/13 cycles, OPERAND could be merged with EXECUTE, and EXECUTE 16/17 along with the other instructions.
-* The CPU could be simplified further if we are willing to use self-modifying code, this could be done by removing the indirection options, this would make programming the CPU *much* more difficult without the correct tool-chain support.
-* There are alternative CPU designs and instructions sets that might result in a CPU that is the same size but be easier to program; these include a nibble-oriented CPU (4 instructions packed into a 16-bit word), a stack machine, an instruction set in which a single bit is reserved for indirection (limiting the current design to only 8-instructions), a CPU with two registers as opposed to just one, or even a CPU that whilst difficult to program in itself easily lends itself to abstractions.
-All these things are for different projects however.
-We could remove some instructions from the current set if we can map the registers into memory space like the I/O is.

 # References / Appendix

 The state-machine diagram was made using [Graphviz][], and can be viewed and